ArenKDesai/Aren-s-Notes/operating systems 2.md

 So we have persistent data, but as we've covered, it's unwise to operate with it directly through hardware.
-How can we abstract that data and what interface do operating systems provide
+How can we abstract that data and what interface do operating systems provide for files?